GOFAI

 AI founder Herbert A. Simon speculated in 1963 that the answers to both these questions was "yes".
 His evidence was the performance of programs he had co-written, such as Logic Theorist and the General Problem Solver, and his psychological research on human problem solving.

 AI research in the 1950s and 60s had an enormous influence on intellectual history: it inspired the cognitive revolution, led to the founding of the academic field of cognitive science, and was the essential example in the philosophical theories of computationalism, functionalism and cognitivism in ethics and the psychological theories of cognitivism and cognitive psychology.
 The specific aspect of AI research that led to this revolution was what Haugeland called "GOFAI".

+In AI development and technology, GOFAI is used to refer to programs that are built with deliberate, explicit instructions for a single task.
+This is in contrast to approaches that use machine learning.
+Examples of GOFAI applications include AlphaGo and Apple's initial Siri design.

 Western rationalism

 Haugeland places GOFAI within the rationalist tradition in western philosophy, which holds that abstract reason is the "highest" faculty, that it is what separates man from the animals, and that it is the most essential part of our intelligence.
 This assumption is present in Plato and Aristotle, in Shakespeare, Hobbes, Hume and Locke, it was central to the Enlightenment, to the logical positivists of the 1930s, and to the computationalists and cognitivists of the 1960s.
 As Shakespeare wrote:

 What a piece of work is a man, How noble in reason, how infinite in faculty ...
 In apprehension how like a god, The beauty of the world, The paragon of animals.

 Symbolic AI in the 1960s was able to successfully simulate the process of high-level reasoning, including logical deduction, algebra, geometry, spatial reasoning and means-ends analysis, all of them in precise English sentences, just like the ones humans used when they reasoned.
 Many observers, including philosophers, psychologists and the AI researchers themselves became convinced that they had captured the essential features of intelligence.
 This was not just hubris or speculation -- this was entailed by rationalism.
 If it was not true, then it brings into question a large part of the entire Western philosophical tradition.

-Continental philosophy, which included Nietzsche, Husserl, Heidegger and others, rejected rationalism and argued that our high-level reasoning was limited, prone to error, and that most of our abilities come from our intuitions, our culture, and from our instinctive feel for the situation.
+Continental philosophy, which included Nietzsche, Husserl, Heidegger and others, rejected rationalism and argued that our high-level reasoning was limited and prone to error, and that most of our abilities come from our intuitions, culture, and instinctive feel for the situation.
 Philosophers who were familiar with this tradition were the first to criticize GOFAI and the assertion that it was sufficient for intelligence, such as Hubert Dreyfus and Haugeland.